Superbition/Celestte-Docs/docs/using_voltis/controllers.md

 ## Controller & Closure Caching

-Both type of route actions can be cached; Controllers and Closure based actions are automatically cached because Polyel runs the Router service persistently in memory, so there is no need to worry about running any commands to cache routes.
+Both type of route actions can be cached; Controllers and Closure based actions are automatically cached because Voltis runs the Router service persistently in memory, so there is no need to worry about running any commands to cache routes.